 Loop Junior Fall Prevention Community of Practice

-How Did the Fall Prevention Community of Practice Start?
+How did the Fall Prevention Community of Practice start?

 The Fall Prevention Community of Practice (CoP), originally sponsored by the Ontario Neurotrauma Foundation and currently sponsored by Parachute, came together in 2010 to exchange information on how to create supportive communities where adults maintain their independence through fall prevention.

-We bring together practitioners, caregivers, researchers and policy planners committed to support and learn from one another and to develop new knowledge to advance the field of fall prevention.
+The Fall Prevention CoP brings together practitioners, caregivers, researchers and policy planners committed to support and learn from one another and to develop new knowledge to advance the field of fall prevention.

 Loop, created in 2015, is the bilingual online communication platform of the CoP that brings together members from across Canada to problem-solve and discuss how to implement evidence-informed and promising fall prevention practices.
 In 2018, Loop Junior was created.
 The primary difference between Loop and Loop Junior is the population of focus and thereby the different stakeholders involved – Loop focuses on fall prevention among adults and older adults while Loop Junior seeks to tackle the issue of childhood falls.